hadim/docker-omero/README.md

 For now, using Fig does not allow backup/restore scripts and commands like `make datash`.

-Things needed to have complete support of this project:
+Things needed to have complete support:

 - Variable expansion inside fig.yml (with default value) : https://github.com/docker/fig/issues/495
 - `fig up` should only run a subset of containers : https://github.com/docker/fig/issues/697